zoxpx/pxdocs/content/reference/release-notes/_index.md

   Workaround: This is a variant of the previous errata.
   For volume with replication factor set to 1, Cloudsnap backup does not resume after the node with replica goes down.

+## 1.7.7

+* PWX-7315 - Fix a corner case where increasing the replication factor of a volume can take much longer when there are multiple levels of volume clones

 ## 1.7.6